ambitus/pyzkiln/README.md

 2. Use provided Wheel

-Download the wheel located in /dist.
+Download the wheel located root directory.
 In z/OS system, navigate to the path where wheel is located and issue the following command:

     pip install pyzkiln_core-0.1-py3-none-any.whl